-- 8.3 The HEI will then co-ordinate the payment of the award to the Employment Partner.
-It is the responsibility of the Scholar and Employment Partner to contact the relevant Postgraduate Grants office at the HEI with regard to administration at the HEI level. - 8.4 The Scholar, in collaboration with their Academic Supervisor and Employment Mentor, is responsible for appropriate financial planning and spending under Clause 6.1.3 during the Funding Term of the Scholarship. - 8.5 The maximum amount of the Scholarship Fund that can be spent in any year of the Scholarship is €24,000 plus any unspent balance of eligible direct research support expenses carried over from the previous year of the Scholarship.
-Apart from this exception, funds may not be carried forward from one year to the next. - 8.6 Payment of a Postgraduate Scholarship is wholly subject to the continued receipt of funding by the Council from the Department of Education and Skills, and the Strategic Funding Partner (where relevant).
+- 8.1 Subject to the compliance of the Scholar, HEI and Employment Partner with these Terms and Conditions and to the receipt by the Council of satisfactory reports on the progress of the Scholarship, the Scholarship will be paid to the Scholars HEI, quarterly in advance, with the first instalment to be made as soon as the Scholarship commences. - 8.2 All amounts payable in respect of the award of postgraduate Scholarships are made directly to the Scholar's HEI.
+The Council does not transfer any monies directly to the Scholar. - 8.3 The HEI will then co-ordinate the payment of the award to the Employment Partner.
+It is the responsibility of the Scholar and Employment Partner to contact the relevant Postgraduate Grants office at the HEI with regard to administration at the HEI level. - 8.4 The Scholar, in collaboration with their Academic Supervisor and Employment Mentor, is responsible for appropriate financial planning and spending under Clause 6.1.3 during the Funding Term of the Scholarship. - 8.5 Payment of a Postgraduate Scholarship is wholly subject to the continued receipt of funding by the Council from the Department of Education and Skills, and the Strategic Funding Partner (where relevant).
 In the event of such funding being reduced or discontinued, neither the Department of Education and Skills, the Strategic Funding Partner, nor the Council will be under any liability to provide funding or to compensate a Scholar for any reduction or cessation of such funding.